CIA activities in the Philippines: Martial law in the Philippines

-In August 1977, Marcos relaxed his martial law decrees in an attempt to improve his human rights perception in the U.S. He believed that this new image would assist in the resumed negotiations with the U.S. on the military bases agreement.
-Marcos’ new stance granted amnesty to certain low-level detainees who agreed to act within the law “voluntarily”.
+In August 1977, Marcos relaxed his martial law decrees in an attempt to improve his human rights perception in the US.
+He believed that this new image would assist in the resumed negotiations with the US on the military bases agreement.
+Marcos' new stance granted amnesty to certain low-level detainees who agreed to act within the law "voluntarily".
 Intelligence suggested that there were almost 4,000 detainees, including political detainees.
 However, amnesty would not be offered to these political prisoners who had been imprisoned since 1972 when martial law was established.
 Marcos also promised to rid the country of the nationwide curfew with exception to areas the military had previously declared critical.

 President Jimmy Carter began to prop up the opposition to Marcos in 1978, and, during this time, the highly popular Ninoy Aquino began to campaign from his prison cell, as he, like all Filipino political dissenters, was incarcerated.
 Pope John Paul II and President Reagan attempted to force Marcos to loosen his grip on the Filipino people, and martial law was lifted; however, Marcos held on to almost all of the same powers he had under martial law.
 Fearing that he would be blamed if Ninoy died in the hospital, Marcos allowed Ninoy to be transported to the United States for open heart surgery, where he stayed for three years before returning to the Philippines.